lorenzoeusepi77/kubernetes/README.md

 Prerequisite:

 1) Main:
+    - One server with git and ansible:
+      - On Centos we use:
+        - Ansible version is 2.3.1.0
+        - Git Hub Version 1.8.3.1
+    - Kuberneter: N°1 "Master" Server
+    - Kubernetes: N°1 or more "Edge" Server
-    - Full network connectivty between Servers and Ansible;
+    - Full network connectivty between Kubernetes Servers and Ansible;
     - Ansible can ssh into all Server and can sudo with no password prompt;
     - Servers have access to the Internet;
     - Servers are time-synchronized;
-    - Kuberneter: N°1 "Master" Server
-    - Kubernetes: N°1 or more "Edge" Server

 2) On Kubernetes Server:
     - Create User "centos";
     - Configure User "centos" in /etc/sudoers.
 Execute as root:

       #echo "centos  ALL=(ALL)       NOPASSWD: ALL" >> /etc/sudoers

 3) On Ansbile machine:
     - Install git
-      - yum install git
+        - yum install git-1.8.3.1-6.el7_2.1.x86_64
     - Install ansible
         - yum install epel-release
-      - yum install ansible
+        - yum install ansible-2.3.1.0-1.el7.noarch

-    - Download the "Kubernetes" playbook from Git and: replace value in inventory file /etc/ansible/hosts;
+    - Download the "Kubernetes" playbook from Git and replace value in inventory file /etc/ansible/hosts;
         - root@Ansible:~# cd /etc/ansible/
         - root@Ansible:~# git init
         - root@Ansible:~# git clone https://github.com/lorenzoeusepi77/kubernetes.git

     Edit all the necessary parameters in accordance with your environment in hosts file:
     "kubernetes/inventories/production/hosts"